Real Estate Data

 What are the attributes of real estate data?

-Residential and commercial real estate data can be categorized into three attributes: land and ownership data, real estate market data, and real estate demographic data:
+Residential and commercial real estate data can be categorized into three attributes: land and ownership data, real estate listing data, and real estate demographic data:

 Land and ownership data